-A plate joiner, often referred to as a biscuit cutter, is a tool that has little use beyond the one task that it is designed to complete, but it performs that task so incredibly well, that it is one of the few single-task woodworking tools that I'd recommend for every workshop.
+A plate joiner, often referred to as a biscuit cutter, is a tool that has little use beyond the one task that it is designed to complete, but it performs that task so incredibly well, that it is one of the few single-task woodworking tools experts recommend for every workshop.
 This specialized mini-saw cuts thin slots in the edges of stock to hold a biscuit, which is used much like a dowel to hold two pieces of stock together.

-What is a Biscuit?
+What Is a Biscuit?

 Before we can discuss the how to use a biscuit cutter or plate joiner, it helps to know what a biscuit is.
 Biscuits are thin, football-shaped slices of wood, typically made from compressed beech wood.
-A biscuit is glued into a slot in one edge of a board, and then into a corresponding slot in the adjoining board.
+A biscuit is glued into a slot in one edge of a board and then into a corresponding slot in the adjoining board.
 Biscuits are particularly useful in cabinet construction or when glueing up a few individual boards to make a table top.

 Why Use a Biscuit Cutter?

 Many woodworkers use a router with a slot-cutting bit to cut grooves for biscuits, but we would strongly advise against it.
 First of all, it is difficult to consistently insert a slot-cutting bit on a router into the edge of the stock perfectly perpendicular to the edge of the material.
 We are of the opinion that this is a rather dangerous procedure with a router.

 On the other hand, a biscuit cutter or plate joiner eliminates these concerns.
 The blade, which spins at speeds up to 10,000 RPM, is completely housed within the guard of the saw until it is plunged into the stock.
 Secondly, the guide system of the biscuit cutter practically guarantees that it will be cutting perpendicular to the edge of the stock, which ensures a consistent fit.

 Using a Biscuit Cutter